-On March 16, 2021, voters authorized the School District to issue general obligation bonds up to \$10,000,000.00.
-The proceeds from this bond will be used for construction, equipping and furnishing of a new K-12 school along with various other projects to the extent that funds are available.
-The School District has not issued these bonds as of the report date.
+In the subsequent fiscal year, voters authorized the School District to issue general obligation bonds in the amount of \$5,390,000.00.
+The proceeds from these bonds will be used for various capital outlay projects.
+The School District has issued the entire amount of these bonds as of the report date.